SpandanKumarSahu/OpinionDynamics/crawler/README.md

 To get the relations between the users in `userList.txt` run `python userRelation.py`.
 The above commnd will generate a collection of users stored in `relationList.txt` file.

+To view all the SCC components of the graph, run `python extractSCC.py`.

+If you wish to run all steps in one go, then after specifying the list of search terms in `Search.txt`, run:
+`python crawler.py`.

 [Pre-Usage Tasks]